ucsb-cs56-projects/cs56-games-maze/W18_proj00.md

 the functionality of the program.

 ### build.xml
-  The targets all have descriptions and are easy to understand what all the targets do.
+  The targets all have descriptions that describe what they do and are easy to understand.

 ### Current Issues
   There are enough issues to earn 1000 points.
 The instruction and expectation of the issues are clear and easy to understand.